mecparts/RetroWiFiModem/README.md

 ### Didn't make the cut

-I have to admit that I semi-seriously considered adding one of those little audio playback modules for faux dialling and connection sounds.
+I have to admit that I semi-seriously considered adding one of those little audio playback modules for faux dialing and connection sounds.
 It would have been in keeping with the whole retro theme.
 But in the end I decided not to.
 Maybe next time.